-So, all of a sudden your AC system needs repair at your Oklahoma City home and you don’t know what that entails.
-It’s nerve-wracking enough to let an A/C system repair technician into your home, but then to not know what exactly they’re going to do could add a whole other level of concern.
+So, suddenly your AC system needs repair at your Oklahoma City home and you don’t know what that entails.
+It’s stressful enough to allow an A/C system repair technician into your home, but then to not know what exactly they’re going to do could add a whole other level of concern.
 No worries!
-Gordon's Service Experts Heating & Air Conditioning is here to update you on the standard AC repair process so you canyou will be prepared when an expert AC service technician needs to pay you a visit.
+Gordon's Service Experts is here to update you on the basic AC repair process so you can be prepared when an expert AC service technician needs to pay you a visit.

 When the repairman arrives to your home, the first thing they will most likely do is request to see your thermostat.
-It might sound ridiculous, but they need to inspect it to verify that it’s not merely a thermostat settings issue.
-The technician will check that the thermostat is switched to cool and then decrease the temperature to see if that will trigger the AC.
-A flawed or improperly connected wire could be the only thing that’s standing in the way of you and a comfortable home.
+It might sound ridiculous, but they need to check it to verify that it’s not just a thermostat settings error.
+The technician will check that the thermostat is switched to cool and then decrease the temperature to see if that will start up the AC.
+A flawed or incorrectly connected wire could be the only thing that’s keeping you from a comfortable home.

 If this doesn’t fix the problem, the technician may ask you to see the circuit breaker box.
-They will probably flip the circuit switches to off and then back to on to see if that resets the system.
+They will probably flip the circuit switches to off and then back to on to see if that activates the AC.

-The technician will then probably request to see the air conditioning equipment.
-Same as a doctor, the technician will commence their trial and error testing process.
-There are several factors that could be the cause for an AC that isn’t operating properly, and it’s up the technician to inspect all the possible reasons starting from the most common issues to the least.
-The diagnostic process could take anywhere from five minutes to sixty, and sometimes longer.
+The technician will then probably ask to see the air conditioning equipment.
+Same as a doctor, the technician will commence their trial and error diagnosis process.
+There are several factors that could be the cause for an AC that isn’t operating properly, and it’s up the repairman to check all the possible reasons starting from the most frequent issues to the least.
+This process could take anywhere from five minutes to sixty, and sometimes longer.

-During the A/C system diagnosis, they will likely check the air filter to make sure it’s not obstructed or needs to be replaced.
-They will check the air conditioner’s refrigerant levels, confirm the air condenser fan is turning properly, confirm that the size of your air conditioning system is right for the size of your residence, and inspect the electronics, safety controls, and wiring.
+During the A/C system diagnosis, they will likely check the air filter to make sure it’s not obstructed or in need of replacing.
+They will check the air conditioner’s refrigerant levels, make sure the air condenser fan is turning properly, verify that the size of your air conditioning system is right for the size of your residence, and check the electronics, safety controls, and wiring.

 Have answers, will fix

-Once the air conditioner service tech has diagnosed the problem, he should explain all your options.
-The exchange will generally start with the service tech explaining what the issue is, what part (if any) went out, how or why it died, and what function that part has for your air conditioner.
+Once the air conditioner service tech has determined the problem, he or she should explain all your options to you.
+The exchange will generally start with the service tech explaining what the problem is, what part (if any) went out, how or why it failed, and what that part does for your air conditioning system.

-The repairman will then go into your options, which will include swapping out the part and fixing the issue, but might also entail upgrading parts of the A/C, the AC itself, or your complete heating and cooling system.
-In some cases, it may make more sense to invest in an entire new heating and AC system, especially if the air conditioner is past its prime, or likely to break down again and end up with you spending more on A/C system repairs in the end.
-The technician will explain how much time, effort, and cost it will take to rectify the trouble.
+The repairman will then go into your courses of action, which will involve swapping out the part and correcting the problem, but could also entail upgrading parts of the A/C, the AC itself, or your entire heating and cooling system.
+In certain cases, it may make more sense to purchase an entire new heating and AC system, specifically if the air conditioner is past its prime, or likely to break down again and end up costing you more for A/C system repairs in the end.
+The repairman will discuss how much time, effort, and cost it will take to rectify the trouble.

-The technician may at this point explain what could have been done to avoid the trouble or part failure and how to prevent a future issue.
-This usually includes seasonal maintenance, which not only helps stop an air conditioning breakdown, but in most cases also keeps your air conditioning warranty valid.
-Most expert AC repair businesses will offer an annual maintenance plan so you don’t have to worry about making future AC tune-up appointments for your home.
+The technician may now explain what could have been done to avoid the trouble or part failure and how to avoid a future issue.
+This typically includes seasonal maintenance, which not only helps stop an air conditioning breakdown, but in most situations also keeps your air conditioning warranty valid.
+Most expert air conditioning repair businesses will offer an annual maintenance plan so you don’t have to think about making future AC tune-up appointments for your home.

-Lastly, they will go over the process for repairing the failed part or resolving the trouble.
-If you choose that A/C system repair is better for you than buying an upgraded A/C system, the service tech will order any parts needed and schedule your next appointment to fix the air conditioner.
-Or, if the part required is already obtainable on their van, they will begin the air conditioner repair work with your permission.
+Finally, they will go over the process for repairing the failed part or correcting the trouble.
+If you choose that A/C system repair is better for you than buying an upgraded A/C system, the service tech will order any parts needed and schedule your follow-up appointment to fix the air conditioner.
+Or, if the necessary part is already handy on their van, they will begin the AC repair work with your permission.

-Remember that throughout Oklahoma City your HVAC equipment is in good hands with Gordon's Service Experts Heating & Air Conditioning.
-Our technicians are NATE-certified and have received extensive background checks so you can feel comfortable with the people we send into your home.
-If you ever think of any questions about your A/C system or what to expect with your AC repair, give us a call around the clock at 405-432-2197 and we’ll be happy to walk you through the process.
+Remember that throughout Oklahoma City your HVAC equipment is in good hands with Gordon's Service Experts.
+Our technicians are ACE-certified and have received extensive background checks so you can feel confident with the people we send into your home.
+If you ever think of any questions about your A/C system or what to expect with your AC repair, give us a call around the clock at 405-432-2197 and we’ll be happy to explain the process.